Governor elections 2022

 Thank you to all of the staff and public nominees that stood in the elections and to the members that voted.

 Calling all members – it’s time for you to vote for your future governors

-Our governor nominations closed on Monday 6th July, and all eligible members will have an opportunity to vote for the nominated members within their constituency in the upcoming elections.
+Our governor nominations closed at 5pm on 29 June, and all eligible members will have an opportunity to vote for the nominated members within their constituency in the upcoming elections.

 Each vote counts, so please don’t delay in having your say by submitting your vote!
 Voting closes at 5pm on 15 August, with the results being announced on 16 August.

 Nominations are now closed!

 We are excited to announce that our Governor elections will open on Monday 30 May.